CORRECTED-Carrefour H1 core operating profit up 5.3 pct

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-(Repeats to chain to corrected alert.
-Corrects 2016 EBIT consensus to 2.47 bln euros from 2.49 bln, and resulting percentage change to 1 percent in last paragraph)
+(Corrects 2016 EBIT consensus to 2.47 bln euros from 2.49 bln, and resulting percentage change to 1 percent)

 PARIS, July 28 Carrefour, the world's second-largest retailer, said underlying operating profit rose 5.3 percent in the first half while sales growth slowed in the second quarter, reflecting challenging conditions in its core French market and losses in China.